neil51/oxigen/pay.md

 [**PayTM**](/assets/qr/paytm.png) - [6361915247@paytm](/assets/qr/paytm.png)
 [**PhonePe**](/assets/qr/phonepe.png) - [6361915247@axl](/assets/qr/phonepe.png)

-If you want to pay directly to my bank account, you may send the funds to the below account:
+If you want to pay directly to my bank account (in case you are an international donor), you may send the funds to this account:

 ### Bank Account details:
 **Bank name**: State Bank of India